-Your trip in Israel was memorable, filled with culture, history, sightseeing, and of course, amazing food.
+Your trip to Israel was memorable, filled with culture, history, sightseeing, and of course, amazing food.
 Now you want to pick up a few of the best souvenirs from Israel to keep the memories alive.
 Whether you are stocking up on gifts for your friends and family back home or looking to bring a little memento for yourself, Israel is full of specialized gifts.
 A few classic souvenir items that are worth making extra room in your suitcase for.
 Here are the best souvenirs from Israel.